-- 39. (1) The seller of goods is deemed to be an "unpaid seller " within the meaning of this Ordinance- - (a) when the whole of the price has not been paid or tendered;
+39. (1) The seller of goods is deemed to be an "unpaid seller" Unpaid seller within the meaning of this Actunpaid seller.

-- (b) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonour of the instrument or otherwise. - (2) In this Part of this Ordinance the term "seller" includes any person who is in the position of a seller, as for instance, an agent of the seller to whom the bill of lading has been indorsed, or a consignor or agent who has himself paid, or is directly responsible for, the price. - 40.
-(1) Subject to the provisions of this Ordinance and of Rights of any Ordinance in that behalf, notwithstanding that the seller. property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implication of law-
+- (a) when the whole of the price has not been paid or tendered; - (b) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonour of the instrument or otherwise.

+(2) In this Part the term "seller" includes any person who is in the position of a seller, as for instance, an agent of the seller to whom the bill of lading has been endorsed, or a consignor or agent who has himself paid, or is directly responsible for, the price.

+40. (1) Subject to this Act and any Act in that behalf, Rights of notwithstanding that the property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implication of law-

-- (a) a lien on the goods or right to retain them for the price while he is in possession of them; - (b) in case of the insolvency of the buyer, a right of stopping the goods in transitu after he has parted with the possession of them; - (c) a right of re-sale as limited by this Ordinance. - (2) Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his right of lien and stoppage in transitu where the property has passed to the buyer.
+- (a) a lien on the goods or right to retain them for the price while he is in possession of them; - (b) in case of the insolvency of the buyer, a right of stopping the goods in transitu after he has parted with the possession of them; - (c) a right of re-sale as limited by this Act.